Farisbahdlor/token-project/README.md

 # token-project
-This repository contain token project with some list of feature below
+This repository contain ethereum token project write in solidity with some list of feature below

 1. initial token suplay release
 2. maximum token suplay available